raganwald-deprecated/homoiconic/2008-11-21/templates_double_mockingbirds_and_helpers.md

 	  	  upper_right.zip(lower_right).map { |l,r| l + r } +
 	  	  upper_left.zip(lower_left).map { |l,r| l + r }
 	    end
-	  ).call(square)
+	  )
 	end

 	rotate([[1,2,3,4], [5,6,7,8], [9,10,11,12], [13,14,15,16]])
 		=> [[4, 8, 12, 16], [3, 7, 11, 15], [2, 6, 10, 14], [1, 5, 9, 13]]

 Neat-o.
 But all this work just to suggest using helper methods?
 Honestly??
-Well, if you're enthusiastic about meta-programming, by all means use some of the techniques discussed in posts like [Quirky Birds and Meta-Syntactic Programming](http://github.com/raganwald/homoiconic/tree/master/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown) so you can write something like:
+Well, if you're enthusiastic about meta-programming, by all means use some of the techniques discussed in posts like [Quirky Birds and Meta-Syntactic Programming](http://github.com/raganwald/homoiconic/tree/master/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown) so that instead of writing a `#rotate` method and calling a helper, you can write something like:

 	def_divide_and_conquer(
 		:rotate,